-F. The department of permitting and environmental review shall waive or modify the standards discussed in subsection D. of this section for each project proposed under this ordinance if the following provisions are met:
+F. The department of permitting and environmental review shall modify or waive the standards discussed in subsection D. of this section for each project proposed under this ordinance if the following provisions are met:

 The approval does not require the modification of a critical area development standard except as modified by this ordinance;